edgeros/tpl-typescript/README.md

 # tpl-typescript

-This repository is build for EdgerOS-cli(or EdgerOS VSCode extention).
+This repository is build for EdgerOS CLI(or EdgerOS VSCode extention).

-Also you can build EdgerOS app through git clone this repository.
+Also you can build EdgerOS APP through `git clone` this repository.

-# Use
+# Usage

-### For test
+### Test
 ```shell
 npm run lint
 ```

-### For compile
+### Compile
 ```shell
 npm run compile
 ```
- We will get the `dist` folder and then install the app through VSCode.
+ When we compiled the program, We will get the `dist` folder and then install the app through VSCode.